CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/getting-started.md

     - Live Chat Support: https://cloudlabs.ai/labs-support

-2. Click **"Next"** from the bottom right corner to embark on your Lab journey!
+2. Click **"Next"** from the bottom right corner to embark on your lab journey!

-### Now you're all set to explore the powerful world of technology.
+### Now you are all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!